 Place the mushroom stock and the chicken / vegetable stock in a small pot and heat this, keeping it warm on the stove as you make the dish.

 In a heavy based pot, heat the olive oil and gently sauté the onions for about 5 minutes to soften.
 Add the garlic and briefly cook.
 Add the barley stirring to coat all the grains and cook for about a minute.
-Add the porcini mushrooms and thyme.
+Add the wine, porcini mushrooms and thyme, and cook until most of hte wine has evapourated.

 Add the hot stock to the barley mix one ladle at a time stirring frequently.